Laudato Si' Movement: History

 LSM has also spearheaded other initiatives such as the Laudato Si' Animators training, and record-breaking participation of Catholic institutions in the Fossil fuel divestment campaign.

 In the Jubilee Year 2025, LSM started to celebrate the 10th anniversary of the encyclical Laudato si and the 800th anniversary of St. Francis of Assisi's song Canticle of the Sun, from which the pope's encyclical draws its name.
-In January the Irish climate activist Lorna Gold – a founding member of LSM – was named its new executive director.
-The Movement then consisted of more than 900 member organizations in 192 countries, over 70 chapters and about 20,000 LS animators.
-Earlier she also featured in the film "The Letter", which led to a vast expansion of the network.
+In January, the Scottish climate activist Lorna Gold – a founding member of LSM – was named its new executive director.
+The Movement then consisted of more than 900 member organizations in 192 countries, over 70 chapters, and about 20,000 LS animators.
+Earlier, she also featured in the film "The Letter", which led to a vast expansion of the network.

 Assisi

 LSM has a center in Assisi, coordinating the project "Assisi: Terra Laudato Si'", which connects various Franciscan sites to tell the story of the Canticle of the Sun (also known as the Canticle of the Creatures) and Laudato si.
 The project was announced by Bishop Domenico Sorrentino and blessed by the Vatican's Cardinal Czerny in a Pentecost ceremony in May 2023.